CrazyChickenDev/portfolio-v2/content/jobs/GitHub/index.md

 title: 'GitHub Campus Expert'
 company: 'GitHub'
 location: 'San Francisco, SF'
-range: 'October - Present 2020'
+range: 'October - Present 2021'
 url: 'https://githubcampus.expert/CrazyChickenDev/'
 ---

-- Building a strong technical community on my campus by organising events, hackathons, workshops, meetups and the likes
+- Currently building a strong technical community on my campus by organising events, hackathons, workshops, meetups and the likes
 - Creating a community where students can comfortably share their ideas and improve both their tech and soft skills
 - Developed and maintained code for event websites primarily using HTML, CSS, Sass, JavaScript, and jQuery
 - Interfaced with community individuals with students on a daily basis providing technological expertise